Frank Deford, renowned sportswriter, dead at 78

 The death was confirmed Monday by NPR, where Deford delivered commentaries for 37 years.

+"Frank [left] us 1,656 of his signature insights into the world of sports and the human stories behind athletic triumphs," NPR President and CEO Jarl Mohn said in a statement.
+"The world of sports commentaries will never be the same."

-He was also well known for a decades-long career at Sports Illustrated, where he started working in 1962.
+Deford was also well known for a decades-long career at Sports Illustrated, where he started working in 1962.
 The SI Twitter account called him a "titan and a gentleman."

 Deford wrote lengthy features on iconic sports figures like Bob Knight, the cantankerous Indiana basketball coach, and Billy Conn, the boxer known as "The Pittsburgh Kid."